Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Introduction

 It is important to note that the Onsager relation holds only for the coefficients that relate {\em transport} currents to the applied gradients and not the {\em total} currents.
 The total currents for systems with broken time reversal symmetry typically have diamagnetic contributions, which need to be subtracted in order to obtain the transport currents~\cite{CooperHalperin1997}.
 This has been explicitly demonstrated for systems with a non-zero Berry curvature~\cite{PhysRevLett.97.026603, XiaoElecPropertiesReview2010}.

 An additional set of relations are the Einstein relations which require the transport currents generated by an electric field $\vec{E}$ to be equal to those due to a chemical potential gradient $\grad{\mu}$ of strength $e \vec{E}$ \cite{PhysRevLett.97.026603, CooperHalperin1997}.
 It is well known that the bound electric current in a magnetic sample can be expressed as the curl of the charge magnetization \cite{book:jackson_classical_1999}.
 Similarly, there can be circulating energy currents in a sample, which can be expressed as the curl of a quantity called the energy magnetization \cite{CooperHalperin1997}.
-It has been demonstrated that the Einstein relation holds for the electric current in systems with a non-zero Berry curvature \cite{PhysRevLett.97.026603}.
-In this paper, we show that for the Einstein relation to hold for the energy current or the heat current in the above type of system, the energy magnetization has to satisfy a certain specific condition (Eq. \eqref{Eq:energy-mag-condition}).
-We provide an interpretation of this condition for a Chern insulator.
-While the charge magnetization due to Berry curvature can be calculated \cite{PhysRevLett.97.026603} from first principles, we demonstrate that the same expression can be obtained by demanding that the Einstein relation holds for the electric transport current.
-Employing a similar procedure for the transport energy current, we show that an expression for the energy magnetization can be found once the Bloch wavefunctions and the band structure of the system are known.
+It has been demonstrated that the Einstein relation holds for the electric, heat, and energy currents in systems with a non-zero Berry curvature \cite{PhysRevLett.97.026603, XiaoNiuinhomogeneous2020}, by employing various interesting techniques like introduction of a fictitious inhomogeneous disorder field.
+However, as shown by Onsager \cite{OnsagerPhysRev.37.405,Onsager2PhysRev.38.2265}, the Einstein relation should always hold due to the principle of detailed balance, and should not depend on the microscopic details of the sample.
+In this paper, we show that assuming the Einstein relation holds, one can conveniently find the forms of the charge magnetization and the energy magnetization, without introducing an inhomogeneous disorder field, as was done in \cite{XiaoNiuinhomogeneous2020}.
+Here we show that the energy magnetization has to satisfy a certain specific condition, and provide an interpretation of this condition for a Chern insulator in terms of the number of chiral edge modes.